Why is my Bull Terrier Aggressive?

 Bull Terriers are aggressive when they want to assert their dominance or be recognized as the leader of the pack.
 Bull Terriers usually tend to start exhibiting traits of territorial dominance between the ages of one and four years.
 Being pretty friendly and social, Bull Terriers only get territorial when they feel threatened.
 Changes in your household dynamics may also cause aggression in Bull Terriers.

-If your Bull Terrier is not used to being around people and other dogs, he's likely to become aggressive and unpredictable.
+If your Bull Terrier is not used to being around people and other dogs, they're likely to become aggressive and unpredictable.
 If Bull Terriers don’t receive proper socialization, they will feel threatened in most situations and will act aggressively out of fear.

 Bull Terriers are highly energetic dogs, so they need to be exercised regularly to release their excess energy in a healthy manner.
 If they don't get enough exercise, they will act out and seek other ways to release their energy, which might escalate to aggression.